MENU

 ~ Fumiko Enchi (1905-1986)

-Fumiko Enchi, who made use of her rich classical education to publish novels that sharply depicted the nature of female sexuality, had spent summers at her villa in Roppon Tsuji since 1938.
-1945 saw the loss of her Tokyo home in an air raid, and she also experienced life as an evacuee.
+Fumiko Enchi, who made use of her rich classical education to publish novels that sharply depicted the nature of female sexuality, spent her summers at her villa in Roppon Tsuji since 1938.
 He started out as a playwright and later published mainly novels.
 His major works include “String Moonlight,” “Onnazaka,” “Namamiko Monogatari,” and “Shu wo Robu Mono.
 He has also translated “The Tale of Genji” into modern Japanese.
 Highland Lyric” and “Saifu” (originally titled “Karuizawa”) are novels set in Karuizawa.
 Second daughter of the Japanese linguist Ueda Kazutoshi.

 ~ Yasushi Inoue (1907-1991)

-Novelist Yasushi Inoue, who opened up his own literary world in a wide range of historical, contemporary, and autobiographical novels, including “Hyoukabe,” “Tenpyo no Iraka,” “Shirobanba,” and “Confucius,” was born in Asahikawa, Hokkaido and raised in Izu, Shizuoka Prefecture.
-He graduated from the old fourth high school (Kanazawa) and Kyoto University (Kyoto), and has many connections with various places, but had a villa in Karuizawa.
+Novelist Yasushi Inoue, who opened up his own literary world in a wide range of historical novels, contemporary novels, and autobiographical novels, including “Hyoukabe,” “Tenpyo no Iraka,” “Shirobanba,” and “Confucius,” was born in Asahikawa, Hokkaido and raised in Izu, Shizuoka Prefecture, graduated from the old fourth high school (Kanazawa) and Kyoto University (Kyoto), and had various connections with various places.
 In 1960, he built a new house in Uenohara, Nakakaruizawa, where he spent mainly summers from then on.
-In Karuizawa, he was also passionate about golf for a time.
+While in Karuizawa, he also became temporarily absorbed in golf.
 His works depicting Karuizawa include “Melancholy Plain,” and the poems “Late Summer” and “Heki Ochiri.

-In the summer of 1934, the poet and architect Michizo Tachihara stayed in Shinano Oibu for the first time, and made his first appearance in the literary world with the publication of two poems, “Village Life” and “Poem is” in “Shiki.
+The poet and architect Michizo Tachihara first stayed in Shinano-Oiwake in the summer of 1934, and made his first appearance in the literary world with the publication of two poems, “Village Life” and “Poem is” in “Shiki.
 Since then, he repeatedly visited Shinano Oiwake and published many sonnets (14-line poems) and other poems rich in musicality.
 In Karuizawa, he deepened his friendship with Tatsuo Hori, Saisei Muroo, and others, with whom he had studied under.
 He published at his own expense a collection of poems, “Kayagusa ni yosu” (“Yosegusa”) and “Dawn and Evening Poems” (“Dawn and Evening Poems”).
 He died of illness at the age of 24 years and 8 months.

 Before and during World War II, Shinichiro Nakamura often visited the Bear House and Tatsuo Hori’s 1412 Villa in Old Karuizawa with his literary friends.
 After World War II, it was his longtime custom to spend summers at various rental villas.
 As a writer of the postwar generation, he engaged in vigorous writing activities, focusing on novels and literary criticism.
 He is also known for his friendship with Takehiko Fukunaga and Shuichi Kato.
 His major works include “Under the Shadow of Death,” “Kumo no Yukirai,” “Rai Sanyo and His Times,” “Four Seasons” tetralogy, and “Kimura Kenkado’s Salon.
 His works depicting Karuizawa include “The Four Seasons” and “Tale of Fire Mountain.
 Former director of the Karuizawa Kogen Bunko.